-) serving of stated size) set out in column 1 of the table to B.01.401 may be expressed as "0";

-- b beverages with an alcohol content of more than 0.5 %; - c fresh vegetables and fruits without added ingredients, oranges with color, and fruit and vegetables -) coated with paraffin wax or petrolatum; This category includes fresh herbs such as parsley, basil, thyme, etc. (but not dried herbs); sprouts: and fruits and vegetables that are minimally processed (e.g., washed, peeled, cut-up)

-shredded, etc.), including mixtures of fruits and vegetables, such as bagged mixed salad and coleslaw (without dressing, croutons, bacon bits, etc.).
+- a) foods, such as spices and some bottled waters, for which all the nutritional information (other than serving of stated size) set out in column 1 of the table to B.01.401 may be expressed as "0"; - b) beverages with an alcohol content of more than 0.5 percent; - c) fresh vegetables and fruits without added ingredients, oranges with color, and fruit and vegetables coated with paraffin wax or petrolatum; This category includes fresh herbs such as parsley, basil, thyme, etc. (but not dried herbs); sprouts; and fruits and vegetables that are minimally processed (e.g., washed, peeled, cut-up, shredded, etc.), including mixtures of fruits and vegetables, such as bagged mixed salad and coleslaw (without dressing, croutons, bacon bits, etc.).